VahanDrnoyan/laravel-reactable/README.md

 ### Custom Reaction Permissions

-You can control which users can react to specific models by implementing the `canReact` method in your model.
+The `canReact` method gives you complete control over reaction visibility and interaction in your application.
+It serves two main purposes:

+1. **Visibility Control**: Determines if a specific reaction type should be shown to the current user
+2. **Interaction Control**: Determines if the user can interact with (click/select) a specific reaction type

 This is useful for implementing business rules like:
-- Preventing users from reacting to their own posts
-- Restricting reactions based on user roles or permissions
+- Showing/hiding specific reactions based on user roles or permissions
+- Preventing users from reacting to their own content
 - Implementing cooldown periods between reactions
+- Creating premium/exclusive reactions for specific user groups
+- Temporarily disabling certain reaction types
+- Implementing feature flags for reactions

 #### Example: Prevent Users from Reacting to Their Own Posts